 - 63-Series Transmission

-- large trans commonly used with L-series engines, a version was also fitted to A-series engines in B210s.
+- Large, heavy transmission commonly used with L-series engines, a version was also fitted to A14 engines in B210s

 - Overkill for the A-series engines, strong enough for supercharged A15